Managing your projects

 Assigning team members

-Team members are assigned to a project once you start scheduling project tasks to them, however you can also assign them projects ahead of time using the project_team attribute when creating the project.
+Team members are assigned to a project once you start scheduling project tasks to them, however you can also assign them to projects ahead of time using the project_team attribute when creating the project.
 For each person you want to add you need to know their people_id and then you can add them like this:

 POST /v3/projects HTTP/1.1